-- Click the Save button to save your work. - Click the Close button to exit without saving your work. - Click the Reset button to return the values specified on the Server dialog to their original condition.
+- Text field to specify the tag name. - Color field to select the accent color of the tag. - Click the Save button to save your work. - Click the Close button to exit without saving your work. - Click the Reset button to return the values specified on the Server dialog to their original condition.